Meet the team!

 Stephanie Pitts is the owner of My Ed Therapist, an educational therapy group practice in Redondo Beach and virtually, nationwide.
 She works with students one-on-one to help parents get a full picture of what is going on with their children, reading reports, conducting assessments, and creating and attending individualized learning plans and meetings.
 Known as “The Game Whisperer,” with a collection of over 200 games she uses with her clients, Stephanie expertly weaves fun and play into her work with clients to help them have more fun learning and make better connections between kids, parents, and educators.
 Stephanie is a Los Angeles native and received her B.A. in Sociology from USC and a Master’s Degree in Education from Pepperdine University.
 She completed her Certificate in Educational Therapy at CSUN and has been trained as an Academic Coach.
 In her free time, Stephanie enjoys spending time with her two dachshunds, traveling, and spending time with friends.

-Ali Guydan | M.A.
+Abby Kim | M.A.

 Alissa Opfer | M.A.

 Alissa began teaching for the Manhattan Beach Unified School District in 1999.
 She taught grades K-3 at Robinson and Meadows Elementary Schools for 21 years, and then took on the new role of virtual learning teacher for grades K- 8 for MBUSD.
 Alissa graduated from Loyola Marymount University with both a degree in liberal studies and a multiple-subject C.L.A.D. credential.
 She also completed her master’s degree in elementary education from Grand Canyon University.
 A proponent of a student-centered classroom and learning experience, Alissa continually strives to differentiate instruction to meet the educational and emotional needs of the whole child.
 She is especially passionate about nurturing a love for lifelong reading, and has trained new teachers in the implementation of a balanced, comprehensive literacy and writing curriculum.
 Alissa was honored to be chosen as Jaycee Young Educator of the Year finalist in 2002 and Los Angeles County Teacher of the Year in 2016.
 She is trained in reading workshop, writing workshop, phonics instruction, and cognitively guided math instruction.
-Her hobbies include working in her succulent garden, logging rides on the Peloton bike, and spending time with her husband, son, and extended family.
+Her hobbies include working in her succulent garden, logging rides on the Peloton bike, and spending time with her husband, daughter, and extended family.

 Katrina Andrade | M.A.